-A2595 raises several other troubling issues, many of which also seem likely to face successful challenges in the courts as well.
+S2379 raises several other troubling issues, many of which also seem likely to face successful challenges in the courts as well.
+Because the bill includes 501(c)(3) organizations in its disclosure requirements, and 501(c)(3) organizations are already explicitly banned from engaging in any sort of electioneering speech, it is clear that S2379 seeks to regulate issue speech that is not connected to elections, a dubious proposition based on the Supreme Court's rulings on privacy, association, and issue speech.

-Because the bill includes 501(c)(3) organizations in its disclosure requirements, and 501(c)(3) organizations are already explicitly banned from engaging in any sort of electioneering speech, it is obvious that A2595 is attempting to regulate the issue speech of nonprofit organizations.
-This bill would force organizations wishing to inform their members or comment publicly on public policy issues to choose between their constitutional right to speak on public policy and their constitutional right of their members to privately associate with one another.
+This bill would also force organizations wishing to inform their members or comment publicly on public policy issues to choose between their constitutional right to speak on public policy and their constitutional right of their members to privately associate with one another.
 Such a forced choice seems unlikely to survive in the courts.

-Another serious concern is the requirement that organizations file reports only 48 hours after the end of the reporting period.
+Another serious concern is the requirement that organizations file reports only 48 hours after the end of the reporting period, in addition to increased reporting requirements two weeks before an election.
 This extremely short time frame imposes a serious compliance burden on organizations, particularly smaller and less sophisticated groups that do not have the resources to easily afford accountants and attorneys who can produce, ensure the accuracy of, and submit reports in such a rapid fashion.